-Smarkets vs Betfair – Which Is Better?
+Smarkets vs Betfair – The alternatives to Matchbook, which Is Better?

 Smarkets was founded in 2008, and it’s considered the second largest betting exchange after Betfair.
 The betting exchange opened its doors to public trading in 2010.
 Since then, it has done what it takes to ensure their customers are happy, giving the best offers and cutting edge technology.
 Smarkets have been able to make up €5 worth of transactions with their betting exchange, and the number is expected to grow even further thanks to its huge customer base.